 Actually did his first stint

-Moondyne Joe was actually an ideal prisoner to start his journey in Australia.
-He had excellent behaviour on the voyage over and was awarded a ticket of leave upon arrival into Fremantle, where he was free to seek out employment, own land and marry.
+Moondyne Joe was an ideal prisoner to start his time in Australia.
+He had excellent behaviour on the convict transport over and was awarded a ticket of leave upon arrival into Fremantle, Western Australia, where he was free to seek out employment, own land and marry.
 Ticket of leave men were required to remain in the colony and needed permission to move about different districts, however.

 After four years of good behaviour and living the life of an animal trapper, Moondyne Joe was a free man.